codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

       * `<runtime-name>` is the name of the GitOps Runtime, and is either `codefresh` which is the default, or the custom name you define.
       * `<helm-repo-name>` is the name of the repo in which to store the Helm chart, and must be identical to the `<hem-repo-name>` you defined in _step 3_, either `cf-gitops-runtime` which is the default, or any custom name you define.
       * `gitops-runtime` is the chart name defined by Codefresh, and cannot be changed.
+      * Ingress-based Runtimes:
           * `global.runtime.ingress.enabled=true` is mandatory for _ingress-based Hybrid GitOps Runtimes_, and indicates that the runtime is ingress-based.
           * `<ingress-host>` is mandatory for _ingress-based Hybrid GitOps Runtimes_, and is the IP address or host name of the ingress controller component.
           * `<ingress-class>` is mandatory for _ingress-based Hybrid GitOps Runtimes_, and is the ingress class of the ingress controller.
 For example, `nginx` for the NGINX ingress controller.
+      * Service-mesh-based Runtimes:
+          * `global.runtime.ingressUrl=<ingress-url>` is the ingress URL that is the entry point to the cluster.
+          * `global.runtime.ingress.enabled=false` disables the ingress-based access mode.
+          * `tunnel-client.enabled=false` disables the tunnel-based access mode.
       * `--wait` is optional, and when defined, waits until all the pods are up and running for the deployment.

 {:start="5"}
 1. Wait for a few minutes, and then click **Close**.
-  You are taken to the List View for GitOps Runtimes where you can see:
+  You are taken to the List View for GitOps Runtimes where:
-  * The Hybrid GitOps Runtime you added prefixed with a green dot indicating that it is online
+  * The Hybrid GitOps Runtime you added is prefixed with a green dot indicating that it is online
-  * Type column showing **Helm**
+  * The Type column for the Runtime displays **Helm**
-  * **Complete Installation** in the Sync Status column
+  * The Sync Status column displays **Complete Installation**, indicating that there are pending tasks to complete the installation.
 1. Continue with [Step 5: Configure Git credentials for runtime](#step-5-configure-git-credentials-for-hybrid-gitops-runtime).